mne-tools/mne-python/doc/source/contributing.rst

     origin     git@github.com:your-user-name/mne-python.git (push)

    Your fork is now set up correctly.

 #.
+Run mne-scripts on the sample dataset

+   Make sure that the `mne-python sample dataset`_ has been downloaded.
+   Download `mne-scripts`_.
+Go to ``bash`` if you are using some other shell.
+   Then, execute all three shell scripts in the ``sample-data`` directory.

+#.
 Ensure unit tests pass and htmls can be compiled